viliger2/ExtradimensionaItems/Thunderstore/README.md

     * Probably completely breaks custom characters that rely on buffs for states.
   * Sorcerer's Pills:
     * Cooldown reduction from Alien Head is applied after Sorcerer's Pills.
 For example, Commando's special has base cooldown of 9 seconds, 10 pills will bring it down to 4.5 and additional Alien Head will bring it down to 3.375.
 This is R2API behavior, not much I can do without not using it and even then, I think it is fine as it is.
+  * Adrenaline Core:
+    * Getting item back from Mithrix will not restore it's levels.

 </details>

 ## Credits